 You could use the 80-20 rule.
 80% of your content should be focused on your social media-business goal objectives, while 20% of your content should be used to test out different content.

 Create the content, and measure its performance using Google analytics and social analytics.

-The first time someone visits your site there’s a high probability they won’t convert for variety of reasons.
-Bounced traffic like this probably makes up the majority or your website traffic.
+The first time someone visits your site there’s a high probability they won’t convert for a variety of reasons.
+Bounced traffic like this probably makes up the majority of your website traffic.

 This is an advanced strategy that can cost you a lot of money if it’s not done well.
 Before you get started, watch some tutorials on YouTube or SkillShare.